 Several knives, however, have been recovered around Simpson’s property since the murder occurred.
 Some people turned over the knives and there were even some who admitted to the crime but so far, none were confirmed to be the murder weapon.

 Meanwhile, the prosecutor in the Simpson trial Marcia Clark said she’s not sure if the former football star would be convicted if the knife found in 2016 turned out to be the murder weapon.
 She noted that the jury was not even swayed with the DNA evidence presented during the trial.
 Unknown to some people, Clark felt guilty when Simpson was acquitted that she stopped working as a special trials lawyer after the verdict and moved to different suburbs with her children.
 She wrote in her memoir of the trial “Without a Doubt,” that she felt like she let everyone down from the Goldmans and the Browns to her team and her country.
+Goldman’s family later brought charges of wrongful death against Simpson in civil court.

 Put Behind Bars